fofxsoft/code-editor/README.md

 **[back to top](#table-of-contents)**

 ## Installing
-First copy the build/editor folder to your application.
+First copy the contents of the build folder to your application.
 Then include the following in your HTML.

 ```html
 <link href="/lib/code-editor/editor.css" rel="stylesheet">